fastfields/fastfields/README.md

 ## Installation

+/!\ Currently, `fastfields` is only available on Linux and MacOS.

 PyTorch extensions are linked against `libtorch`, the C++/CUDA library on which Pytorch is built.
 Because the ABI (Application Binary Interface) of `libtorch` is not stable, extensions depend strictly on the version of `libtorch` that was